Protecting People Over Profit

 A new tax on credit unions would put the American Dream at risk for millions of Americans.
 Fewer affordable loans.
 Higher fees.
 Less flexibility for working families.
 That’s something we can’t afford.

-For more than 100 years, people have come together to be a part of credit unions, not-for-profit financial cooperatives, and support each other through tough financial times.
+For more than 100 years, people have come together through credit unions to support

-More and more people across the country are joining you in choosing to belong to a credit union because they witness the power and benefits of the credit union movement to strengthen the financial well-being of individuals and communities.
+More people across the country are joining you in choosing to belong to a credit union

 of voters in the U.S. support preserving the credit union tax status

-of credit union members trust their credit union vs. 84% of bank customers
+of credit union members trust their credit union (vs. 84% of bank customers)

 America’s Credit Unions’ poll by CYGNAL/FederickPolls, Dec 2-4, 2024, n=1000.